Darkwing Duck (Capcom video game): Gameplay

 NES gameplay.
 The heart in the top left hand corner is the player's life reserve.
 The letters under it represent the current gas powerup.

 Darkwing Duck is a platform game with a couple of elements similar to Capcom's Mega Man video game series.
 The gameplay is based on typical platforming while using a Gas Gun to take down enemies.
 The player may choose from three different stages at the start of the game with another set of three becoming available after that.
 Once all six stages are clear, Darkwing proceeds to F.O.W.L.'s Floating Fortress for his final confrontation with Steel Beak.

 Darkwing begins with his standard Gas Gun but can collect different types of gas throughout each stage: Thunder, Heavy, and Arrow.
 Each special gas requires ammunition and take up different amounts and functions differently, but the player can only have one type of special gas at a time.
 Picking up a different type of special gas replaces the one Darkwing currently has.
 The player can freely switch between the special gas and the standard gas by hitting Select.
 Darkwing can also deflect certain projectiles with his cape by hitting Up on the control pad.

 The Game Boy version contained more stats and scoreboard at the bottom of the screen.

 Release

 The NES version was released in North America in June 1992, followed by a Game Boy version released in February 1993.

-The NES version of the game was included alongside other games in The Disney Afternoon Collection compilation for PC, PlayStation 4, and Xbox One in April 2017.
+The NES version of the game was included alongside other games in The Disney Afternoon Collection compilation for PC, PlayStation 4, and Xbox One in April 2017, as well as its Nintendo Switch and Switch 2 release in 2026.

 A sequel to the game featuring 16-bit styled graphics was pitched to Capcom by Headcannon, one of the developers of Sonic Mania.
 The pitch was ultimately rejected and Headcannon released their playable prototype online on January 7, 2019.